Thermodynamically consistent machine learning model for excess Gibbs energy: Introduction

-To address the lacking capability of predictions to unstudied systems and components, group-contribution (GC) $g^\mathrm{E}$-models have been developed, with the different variants of UNIFAC being the most successful ones~\cite{Fredenslund1975, Wittig2002, Weidlich1987,Constantinescu2016}.
+To address the lacking capability of predictions to unstudied systems and components, group-contribution (GC) $g^\mathrm{E}$ models have been developed, with the different variants of UNIFAC being the most successful ones~\cite{Fredenslund1975, Wittig2002, Weidlich1987,Constantinescu2016}.
 UNIFAC decomposes components into structural groups and utilizes parameters that describe pair interactions between these groups, significantly reducing the number of parameters and enabling extrapolations to unstudied systems and components.
-However, UNIFAC is limited to mixtures for which all involved structural groups (and their interactions) have previously been parametrized.
-Furthermore, since UNIFAC is unable to describe both VLE and LLE with high accuracy, a special UNIFAC parameterization for LLE has been introduced~\cite{Magnussen1981} .
-Additionally, for describing complex systems, such as those containing ionic liquids~\cite{Lei2009, Zhu2024} or formaldehyde~\cite{Schmitz2016, Schmitz2018}, tailored groups had to be introduced, compromising the GC nature of UNIFAC and the generality of the approach.
-Despite the described shortcomings, the different UNIFAC variants have long been and remain the standard $g^\mathrm{E}$-models used for phase equilibrium calculations in process simulations across industry and academia.
+However, \RB{models of the UNIFAC family} are limited to mixtures for which all involved structural groups (and their interactions) have previously been parametrized. \RB{Because the original UNIFAC model~\cite{Fredenslund1975}} is unable to describe both VLE and LLE with high accuracy, a special UNIFAC parameterization for LLE has been introduced~\cite{Magnussen1981}.
+Additionally, for describing complex systems, such as those containing ionic liquids~\cite{Lei2009, Zhu2024} or formaldehyde~\cite{Schmitz2016, Schmitz2018}, tailored groups had to be introduced, compromising the GC nature of UNIFAC and the generality of the approach. \RB{Despite the described shortcomings, the different UNIFAC variants have long been and remain the standard $g^\mathrm{E}$ models used for the predictive modeling of phase equilibria across industry and academia, when no data for fitting parameters for models such as UNIQUAC and NRTL are available.}

-An alternative to the GC models of the UNIFAC family are the $g^\mathrm{E}$-models from the COSMO family, in which the energetic contribution to $g^\mathrm{E}$ is calculated using COSMO methods from quantum chemistry \cite{Klamt1993}, avoiding the need for group-interaction parameter tables.
-Several variants of COSMO-based $g^\mathrm{E}$-models have been developed \cite{Klamt1995, Lin2001, Grensemann2005, Gerlach2022}, which will be referred to as COSMO models for brevity in the following.
-These models are based on quantum-chemical calculations of the individual components of the mixture embedded in an ideal conductor.
-These quantum-chemical calculations are feasible for most molecules; however, they are associated with considerable effort, and challenges regarding the treatment of conformers arise, with the results depending on the level chosen for the quantum-chemical calculation\cite{Grensemann2005, Wang2005, Mu2007, Franke2011}.
-While the COSMO models have a larger scope than UNIFAC, the predictions of UNIFAC are often found to be more accurate than those of COSMO for systems for which both methods can be applied~\cite{Grensemann2005, Fingerhut2017,Xue2012}.